manishmarahatta/worldlink-ticket/README.md

 # WorldLink Auto Ticket Reporter

 ## Overview
-This program conducts speedtest with 3 different speedtest.net servers and creates a ticket with WorldLink Communications if your internet speed is below the specified threshold.
+This program conducts speedtest with 3 different speedtest.net servers and creates a ticket with WorldLink Communications if the internet speed is below the specified threshold.

 ## Requirements
 The program uses python 3.